 Ontario is in the midst of several initiatives and adjustments that will, directly and indirectly, bolster the province’s multi-family segment.
 These include programs that encourage immigration into Canada and Ontario, such as the Ontario Immigrant Nominee Program and the federally-funded Rural and Northern Immigration Pilot.
 Additionally, Canada’s mortgage rate has been set at a record low of 0.99 percent—effective December 4, 2020—and the Bank of Canada is behind many large-scale asset purchases (such as commercial paper, bankers’ acceptances, corporate bonds, and federal and provincial government debt), which will help to raise the price of the bonds, lower yield, and make it cheaper to access credit.
 These are just a few of the developments that will have an investor-friendly impact on purchasing property through financing.

 Like any other industry, multi-family real estate (and real estate in general), will hinge on Canada’s economic recovery in the wake of the pandemic.
-Given that we are still very much in the midst of it, it’s hard to make any predictions about the sector with total certainty.
+Given that we are still very much in the midst of it, it’s hard to make any predictions about the multifamily real estate sector with total certainty.
 That said, the end of 2020 shows clear promise for multi-family real estate throughout Ontario.
 So, for those invested in the sector, you’re likely in a better position than most.